-James D. Carey:

-Enstar Committees: Investment
+James D. Carey Enstar Committees: Investment

 James Carey is a senior principal of Stone Point Capital LLC, a private equity firm based in Greenwich, Connecticut.
-Stone Point Capital serves as the manager of the Trident Funds, which invest exclusively in the global financial services industry.
+Stone Point Capital serves as the manager of the Trident funds, which invest exclusively in the global financial services industry.
 Mr. Carey has been with Stone Point Capital and its predecessor entities since 1997.
 He previously served as a director of the Company from its formation in 2001 until the Company became publicly traded in 2007.
 Mr. Carey rejoined the Board in 2013.

-Mr. Carey currently serves on certain private company boards of the portfolio companies of the Trident Funds, including Alliant Insurance Services Inc., Amherst Pierpont Securities LLC, Citco III Limited, Eagle Point Credit Management LLC, Kestra Financial Holdings GP LLC, Oasis Outsourcing Corporation, Privilege Underwriters, Inc. and Sedgwick Claims Management Services, Inc. He previously served as non-executive Chairman of PARIS RE Holdings Limited and as a director of Alterra Capital Holdings Limited (until 2013), Cunningam Lindsay Group Limited and Lockton International Holdings Limited.
-Mr. Carey also serves as a director of StarStone Insurance Holdings Limited and the holding companies that we and Trident established in connection with the Atrium/Arden and StarStone co-investment transactions.
+From July 2018, Mr. Carey has served as a director of Focus Financial Partners, a publicly traded company that invests in independent fiduciary wealth management firms.
+Mr. Carey also currently serves on certain private company boards of the portfolio companies of the Trident funds.
+He previously served as non-executive Chairman of PARIS RE Holdings Limited and as a director of Alterra Capital Holdings Limited (until 2013), Cunningham Lindsay Group Limited and Lockton International Holdings Limited.
+Mr. Carey also serves as a director of StarStone Specialty Holdings Limited and the holding companies that we and Trident established in connection with the Atrium/Arden and StarStone co-investment transactions.